WanHeeTang/Cantonese_SAT_Chatbot/README.md

-### Welcome to the SAT chatbot repository.
+### Welcome to the Cantonese SAT chatbot repository.
 Please see a list of the folders and their contents below:

 1. <i>Dataset:</i> contains the CantoneseEmotion dataset as well as the other datasets used in the model training pipeline